How to write AI and SEO friendly blog posts that get found (2026 guide)

 Why blogging is so powerful (when it’s done right)

-Every article you write teaches Google about who you are, who you help, what you do and what you specialise in.
-Over time, a library of well-written, well-structured posts builds Google's trust in your website as a reliable, expert resource on your subject.
+Every article you write teaches Google and AI tools about who you are, who you help, what you do and what you specialise in.
+Over time, a library of well-written, well-structured posts builds search tool trust in your website as a reliable, expert resource on your subject.

 Once you have that trust, Google starts showing your website to more people.
 Not just that one article but your entire website gets shown to more people – that means, your offerings get more visibility too!

-And unlike social media (where a post disappears within a day or two), well-written blog articles keep working for you in the background for months, sometimes years helping your discoverability to grow exponentially over time.
+And unlike social media (where a post disappears within a day or two so you have to keep ‘feeding the beast’), well-written blog articles keep working for you in the background for months, sometimes years helping your discoverability to grow exponentially over time.

-This is a completely non-performative, pressure-free way to find clients, without you having to be online every day to make it happen.
+This is a completely non-performative, pressure-free way to find clients, without you having to be online every day to make it happen (it’s part of the Calm Marketing methodology).

 Google ranking factors